Phi Alpha Honor Society

 The purposes of Phi Alpha Honor Society are to provide a closer bond among students of social work and promote humanitarian goals and ideals.

-Phi Alpha is a national honor society for BSW students with a 3.25 last 60 credits or higher GPA and MSW students with a 3.5 GPA or higher from at least one term of their program.
+Phi Alpha is a national honor society for BSW students who have maintained a 3.25 GPA or above in their last 45 credits of coursework and MSW students with a 3.5 GPA or higher from at least one term of their program.
 Other requirements can be found on the application form.
 MSW students who were already Phi Alpha Members during their BSW program at FAU continue to be members when they start their MSW program.

 The advantages of joining Phi Alpha include:

-- Becoming a member of a national honor society that supports high standards in social work education and values community service.
+- Becoming a member of Social Work’s largest national honor society that supports academic excellence and values community service.

 - Participating in scholarly activities, community service and social action events.